 As lovely as Casco Viejo is to wander around, it wouldn’t be my first choice of where to stay in Panama City.
 With the age and condition of its old buildings, the quality of accommodation in Casco Viejo can be hit or miss.
 And then there’s the whole sketchiness thing.

-Much better is to find a hotel in Panama City near the financial district, a much safer, well-lit area with plenty of restaurants and entertainment.
-We were lucky enough to scrape together some award points at stay at the Hyatt Place Panama City Downtown .
+Much better is to find hotels in Panama City near the financial district, a much safer, well-lit area with plenty of restaurants and entertainment.
+We were lucky enough to scrape together enough award points at stay at the Hyatt Place Panama City Downtown.
 The rooms here were spectacular with some of the best skyline views I’ve ever peered upon from a hotel.
 Metro access (Estación Iglesia del Carmen) is close by, so digging into Panama City’s attractions is easy from here.

 How to Get to Panama City

-There are direct flights to Panama City from several North American cities.
-Copa Airlines, the Panamanian national carrier, is part of Star Alliance, and codeshares with other Star Alliance members from a number US and Canadian cities.
+There are direct flights to Panama from several North American cities.
+Copa Airlines, the Panamanian national carrier, is part of Star Alliance, and codeshares with other Star Alliance members from a number cities.
+Find cheap flights from:

 There’s nothing more relaxing after a couple days amidst the chaos Panama City than to spring up to the Chiriqui mountain retreat of Boquete.